melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_galaxy_1/variant_calling_galaxy_1.md

     Try this filtering step two ways:

       * First, set the parameter *Only report variants?* to **No**.
 This will give you all locations with a coverage of at least 10 and sufficient read quality.
-This is similar to the information
+This is similar to the information you see when you look at IVG: each pilup row corresponds to a column of aligned bases at one genomic location.
       * Then, repeat the step but set *Only report variants?* to **Yes**.
 This will effectively do variant calling: it will give you only locations that have some evidence that there might be a variant present.
 This variant calling is not very stringent, so you will still get lots of rows.
 We could filter further to, for instance, variants with high quality scores.

     Examine your two pileup files and understand the difference between them.
 Which coordinates are present in each?
 What do the bases look like in one compared to the other?
 Compare the variant quality score (in column 6) to the bases listed on each row.